jameshfisher/jameshfisher.com/_posts/2018-02-12-what-is-the-routing-table.md

 ---
 title: What is the routing table in Linux?
 tags: []
+summary: >-
+  When a packet arrives, Linux determines which network interface should handle it.
+It uses the first rule in the routing table that matches the destination address.
+Surprisingly, all `127.0.0.0/8` addresses go to the loopback interface.
 ---

 You may have used the IP address `127.0.0.1` before.